xbeat/Machine-Learning/README.md

 MuZero is a general-purpose algorithm developed by DeepMind for planning in environments with unknown dynamics.
 It combines the strengths of model-based and model-free reinforcement learning approaches, allowing it to excel in both perfect information games like chess and Go, as well as visually complex domains like Atari games.

+## Interactive Data Visualization with Matplotlib

+Interactive Line Plot with Click Events

+Creating interactive visualizations enhances data exploration by allowing users to interact directly with plots.
+This implementation demonstrates how to capture mouse clicks on a line plot and display coordinates, enabling detailed examination of specific data points.

 ## Streamlining PyTorch Training Loops

 Introduction to Skorch